BHZobel/Acoustic_Onset_Analysis/README.md

 University of Massachusetts Amherst

 Instructions:
-1. Download all functions and folders contained in this package (AcousticOnsetsNormAmp.m, amp2dBV.m, YinBest.m, Yin folder)
+1. Download all files contained in this package (AcousticOnsetsNormAmp.m, amp2dBV.m, PrintOnsetInfo.m, YinBest.m, yin by Alain de Cheveigne.zip)
+2. Unzip 'yin by Alain de Cheveigne.zip' containing all of the required yin functions needed for F0 analysis
-2. Make sure Matlab can find all functions contained in this package
+3. Make sure Matlab can find all functions contained in this package
 3. Run AcousticOnsetsNormAmp.m
 4. Follow the prompts.
 You will be prompted to select the audio files you wish to analyze.
 You can select one file or multiple files for batch processing.
 5. Wait for proccessing